ArhanChaudhary/qter/media/paper/paper.typ

 It would be reasonable to expect there to be a known structural property of the Rubik's Cube that makes optimal solving easy.
 Indeed, to find a _good_ solution to the Rubik's Cube, the technique of Kociemba's algorithm @kociembas-algorithm cleverly utilizes a specific subgroup to solve up to 3900 individual position per second _near_ optimally @cube20.
 However, we want to do better than that.

 Unfortunately, to find an _optimal_ solution, the only known approach is to brute force all combinations of moves sequences until the Rubik's Cube is solved.
 To add some insult to injury, Demaine @np-complete proved that optimal $N times N times N$ cube solving is NP-complete.
 However, this doesn't mean we can't optimize the brute force approach.
-We will discuss a variety of improvements that can be made, but the runtime is likely to necessarily be exponential.
+We will discuss a variety of improvements that can be made, some specific to the Cycle Combination Solver only, but unless there is a significant advancement in group theory relating to the problem it is solving the runtime is necessarily going to be exponential.

 === Tree searching